Google PhD Fellowship

 - Have completed or is expected to complete graduate coursework by the Fall of the award year (Fall 2023), when the Fellowship begins.

 - Students must remain enrolled full-time in the PhD program for the duration of the Fellowship or forfeit the award.

 - Google employees, and their spouses, children, and members of their household are not eligible.

 - Students that are already supported by a comparable industry award are not eligible.

 Eligible Research Areas:

 Nurturing and maintaining strong relations with the academic community is a top priority at Google.
-The Google PhD Fellowship Program was created to recognize outstanding graduate students doing exceptional and innovative research in areas relevant to computer science and related fields.
+The Fellowships are awarded to students who represent the future of research in the following fields:

 - Algorithms, Optimizations and Markets

 - Health Research

 - Machine Perception, Speech Technology and Computer Vision